pazuzu156/FeedGenerator/readme.md

 ```

 ## Plugin
-I'm working on making FeedGenerator compatible with Laravel, Scara, and Lithium
+I'm working on making FeedGenerator compatible with Laravel, and Lithium

 ## Testing
-I decided to use MongoDB to test the feed generation using some sort of database, and Mongo was easiest.

-You need MongoDB server and driver for PHP as well as it's PHP library.

-Simply run `mongod.bat` to run the server.
-Oh, and make sure you make a directory in the root of this project called `mongo_database` so the server has somewhere to place it's shit.

-You need stuff in your database, when the MongoDB server is up and you have a web server to navigate, go to: `http://<YOUR_URL_TO_ROOT_DIR_HERE>/tests/seed.php` to seed the data, and going to `atom.php` or `rss.php` to test out the library
+You can test with PHPUnit, since it's got unit test classes for PHPUnit.